abdulmoiz14/flask-github-action/README.md

           GITHUB_TOKEN: ${{ secrets.TOKEN }}

 ```
-**Add TOKEN in secret variable of action in setting of the project repo.**
+**Add TOKEN in secret variable of action in setting of the project repository.**
 ## Do these steps for Continuous deployment